collabnix/kubelabs/Kubernetes_Architecture.md

 ## Deployment:

-- A deployment is a blueprint for the Pods to be create (see [Pod](https://collabnix.github.io/kubelabs/pods101/deploy-your-first-nginx-pod.html)).
+- A deployment is a blueprint for the Pods to be created (see [Pod](https://collabnix.github.io/kubelabs/pods101/deploy-your-first-nginx-pod.html)).
 - Handles update of its respective Pods.
-- A deployment will create a Pod by it’s spec from the template.
+- A deployment will create a Pod by its spec from the template.
 - Their target is to keep the Pods running and update them (with rolling-update) in a more controlled way.
 - Pod(s) resource usage can be specified in the deployment.
 - Deployment can scale up replicas of Pods.